ENGAGE.EU Learners at the Conference on the Future of Europe

 - Online is good, in person is better?!
 How to build future-oriented, digitalized, and yet inclusive higher education systems across the European Union?

-We were assigned to panels 5 (Aisee) and 8 (Umberto), two panels that engage with topics that nowadays represent a challenge for the Union and that truly captured our interest.
+Aisee was assigned to the panel 5 and Umberto to the panel 8.
+These two panels represent a challenge for the Union and truly captured their interest.

 In the following weeks we began our work in the panels, this was done through meetings with experts in the fields.
 This gave us the possibility to really delve in the subjects and to have a point of view, as informed as possible, when it came time to write our proposals.